best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

-In the example the third repeated snippet of code actually collects the even numbers, but assigns them to the `odd_third` variable.
-A developer may assume that all copies of the similar code are performing the same task.
-Even if they are aware of the difference, they may be unable to tell if a difference between these copies is intentional or a mistake without explicit comments.
-Generally, the example above has several issues, however it shows how repetition can add to confusion in circumstances like this.
+In this example, the third repeated snippet of code actually collects even numbers, but incorrectly assigns them to the `odd_third` variable.
+Because each copy looks very similar, you might assume that all copies of the code are performing the same task.
+Even when you are aware of the difference between the copies, you might be unable to tell if the difference is intentional or a mistake.
+The example demonstrates how repetition can add confusion when trying to maintain or review code.

 Modifying multiple copies of a code snippet is laborious and presents a risk - some copies of the repeated code may be modified while others erroneously remain the same.
 This is analogous to modifying the formula in individual cells of a spreadsheet.
-If you refactor repetitive code into functions or classes, then bug fixes or modifications need only be carried out once to change all implementations.
+If you refactor repetitive code into functions or classes, then bug fixes or modifications need only be carried out once to change all uses of that code.
 New, intended behaviour is then consistently given by each call of the function or method.

 The following presents how one could change the previous example for the better: